 After completing this module you will be able to:

-manipulate a number of theoretical models to analyse economic growth
+* manipulate theoretical models to analyse economic growth.

 * critically analyse and interpret economic data in the context of economic theory and policy.